What is BIMI and Why You Need It for Successful Email Marketing

 How to Implement BIMI?

-BIMI is a text record published in DNS of your domain.
+BIMI is a text record published in the DNS of your domain.
 This record points to your company’s logo (SVG file) publicly hosted on a web server.
 Once you send out the message, email services read the BIMI SVG file and successfully validate the sent email.

 If the verification passed, the email should be routed to the recipient’s inbox.
 The process itself seems to be simple; however, you still have to consider many things to ensure flawless implementation: